zeeamd/learn-terraform-aws-control-tower-aft/README.md

 Terraform module.
 The module creates a pipeline of AWS services that allow you to create and customize AWS Control Tower accounts through Terraform configuration.

+- touch .gitignore
+- git config core.excludesFile ~/.gitignore

+- Use root/Master account creds to run this automation
+- The test run was taken with creds that had access to Master/AFT/Audit/Log account
+- The VPC settings in Master should have internet-accessible subnet set as allow to provision lambda having internet access with NAT

+- The cli versions used
+Python 3.10.4
+aws-cli/2.7.33
+Terraform v1.2.9